PX4/PX4-user_guide/en/flight_controller/pixhack_v5.md

 ## Debug Port

 The system's serial console and SWD interface operate on the **FMU Debug** port.
 Simply connect the FTDI cable to the Debug & F7 SWD connector.
-To access the I/O Debug port, the user must remove the *Pixhack v5 shell.
+To access the I/O Debug port, the user must remove the Pixhack v5 shell.
-Both ports have standard serial pins and can be connected to a standard FTDI cable (3.3V, but 5V tolerant) or [Dronecode probe].
-[Dronecode probe](https://kb.zubax.com/display/MAINKB/Dronecode+Probe+documentation).
+Both ports have standard serial pins and can be connected to a standard FTDI cable (3.3V, but 5V tolerant).
 The pinout as shown
 ![](/assets/pixhack_v5_debug.jpg)